Leoy456/Leoy456/README.md

 I'm **Leo**, a mechatronics engineering student at the University of Waterloo!

-  - 🔭 I’m currently working on (midterms)
+  - 🔭 I’m currently working on...

   - 🌱 I’m currently learning to *shrek* C++